 Why Join United MileagePlus?

-United MileagePlus members can earn frequent flyer miles for flights on United and more than three dozen partner airlines.
-Even if United isn’t your favorite airline, it's a great idea to create a free account to make sure you don’t miss out on any miles.
+United MileagePlus members can earn frequent flyer miles by flying with United and its more than three dozen partner airlines.
+Even if United isn’t your favorite airline, it offers a plethora of options for redeeming your miles, and it's a great idea to create a free account to make sure you don’t miss out.

 You can create your United MileagePlus account using this link.
 After you've entered all your personal details, you'll be provided with a United frequent flyer number.
 For ease in keeping track of this number, add your United account number in AwardWallet.

-Related: How to Track Delta, Southwest, United Accounts in AwardWallet
+Related: How to Track Delta, Southwest, and United Accounts in AwardWallet

 MileagePlus Partner Airlines and Destinations